learning-zone/javascript-basics/README.md

 }
 ```
 #### Q. How do you test for an empty object?
-There are different solutions based on ECMAScript versions

 **Using Object keys(ECMA 5+):** You can use object keys length along with constructor type.
 ```javascript
 Object.keys(obj).length === 0 && obj.constructor === Object